reyadussalahin/problem-solving/README.md

 More categories and sub categories will be added later.

+# Getting Started With this repository
+You can start learning from this repository right away.
+If you are a beginner, start your journey from [this file](contents/README.md)

 # Contributing
 To learn details about contributing, please read [Contributing](https://github.com/reyadussalahin/problem_solving/blob/dev/contributing/README.md) file.